How Does Poor Communication in The Workplace Affect Business Outcomes?

 Effective company communication is essential to the success of any business.
 It is the blood flow of the company, delivering the information that employees need to get work done and providing the mechanism for building and strengthening relationships at work.

 The impact of poor communication in the workplace can be felt across the board, even leaking externally to customers.
 At the individual level, employees feel disconnected with no clear direction from management, leading to low satisfaction, engagement and performance.
 At the department level, silos keep teams from working together efficiently and the absence of a clear vision and goals from the top can lead to unsatisfactory performance.

-Organizations that fail to prioritize communication and ensure that employees are connected to company goals are likely to experience a range of negative outcomes.
-Here’s how poor communication commonly affects the workplace:
+Organizations that fail to prioritize communication in business and ensure that employees are connected to company goals are likely to experience a range of negative outcomes.
+Here are 6 effects poor communication commonly has in the workplace:

 1. Increased employee turnover

 Employee retention is a huge metric because it is not only costly but also impacts the company’s ability to serve its customers.
 Research estimates that replacing an employee can cost as much as 3x the person’s salary.
 On the flip side, when companies do communicate effectively, they are 50 percent more likely to report turnover levels below the industry average.

 Customer service is impacted in two ways by poor communication in the workplace.
 First, employees don’t have the information they need to do quality work, which can be quite detrimental for customer-facing roles such as field service technicians.